 Note: To determine a 9-hole Course Handicap, halve the 18-hole Handicap Index and round to the nearest tenth.
+See 9-Hole Course Handicap Information within this guide.

 7. Facilitate the Timely Submission of Scores

 The Rules of Handicapping rely on the accurate and timely submission of all acceptable scores.
 Scores should be submitted immediately following play to ensure that: